snoFndr/ConsoleApplication/README.md

 # Console Application Used To Test Something
-It's my test Console Application that I'm using to test something' '.NET Core 3.0'
+It's my test Console Application that I'm using to test something .NET Core 3.0

  1. CheckFileInUse: Check if a file is in use from another process.
  2. Fibonacci test.